Code-Institute-Submissions/memory-blocks/README.md

 - An option for a player to input their name.

-- A button to exit memorizing time component of the game before the timer runs out.
+- A button to exit the memorizing time component of the game before the timer runs out.

 - A settings section where the player could for example change the timings, reset their highscore, change the colour pallette.